CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 ## Hierarchy

-The standard batch table is suitable for homogeneous data sets composed of features with the same sets of properties.
-However some data sets have more complex metadata structures like feature types or feature hierarchies that are not easy to represent as simple property arrays.
+The standard batch table is suitable for homogeneous datasets composed of features with the same sets of properties.
+However some datasets have more complex metadata structures such as feature types or feature hierarchies that are not easy to represent as parallel arrays of properties.
 The batch table hierarchy provides more flexibility for these cases.

 ### Classes

-A key concept of the batch table hierarchy is the separation of features into classes.
+In a batch table hierarchy, features and classes are separate.
 A tile of a parking lot may have three distinct feature types - cars, lamp posts, and trees - each with their own set of properties.

 With the standard batch table, this might look like: